sevya/parallelized_RECON_protocol_capture/SI Protocol Capture.md

 	alter 1rvx, chain=’A’

-This command was repeater for all five HAs.
+This command was repeated for all five HAs.
 Mock co-complexes of C05 in complex with each of these antigens were created by aligning to the known co-crystal structure of C05 in complex with an H3 antigen from PDB ID 4fp8.
 After downloading the 4fp8 structure and deleting all but one copy in the asymmetric unit, the C05 Fab structure was aligned to the antibody in the 4fp8 co-complex and the antigens were aligned to the antigen in the 4fp8 co-complex.
 Alignments were done using the following commands:

 	super 4fnl, 4fp8
 	super 1rvx, 4fp8